MapsPeople/docs/src/web/v4/getting-started/new-project.md

 <!-- Environment -->
 ## Set Up Your Environment

-1. While not strictly neccesary, if you do not have prior development experience, it is advised to install an integrated development environment (IDE).
+1. While not strictly neccesary, if you do not have prior development experience, it is advised to install an Integrated Development Environment (IDE).
 A common one to use is [Visual Studio Code](https://code.visualstudio.com/), which is free.
 1. Start by creating a new project folder.
 The location is not important, just remember the location, and ensure your newly created project folder is empty.
 1. Inside that, create two empty files: `index.html` and `main.js`.